 Clients value Amy’s unique perspective that is focused on understanding the science behind an innovation and, more importantly, understanding the intended commercial prospects for the innovation so that, working together, they may create a valuable exclusivity profile unique to each asset.

-Informed by time spent in the boardroom and the C-suite, Amy poses the questions other patent lawyers may not think to ask.
+Informed by time spent in the boardroom and the C-suite, with entities in the greater Raleigh/Durham area, Amy poses the questions other patent lawyers may not think to ask.
 Regardless of the challenge at hand, Amy is committed to finding patent solutions that are both grounded in science and serve her client’s broader business objectives.

 Professional and Community Involvement